-Ben farms over 200 ha in Perthshire with his family.
+Ben Barron, along with his family farms over 200 ha at Leitfie Farms, near Alyth in Perthshire.
 Leitfie is a mixed arable and beef unit, growing grass for livestock plus barley, wheat, oats, beans and oilseed rape, with the intention of trying linseed in 2020.
 The rotation at Leitfie will be a diverse 7 crop 9-year rotation with 3 break crops.

-Ben wants to see how far fertiliser and chemical use can be reduced whilst also measuring and monitoring the effects of this new strategy.
-Ben says “It's going to be quite a challenge and we will need both Government and research behind us!”.
+Ben wants to see how far fertiliser and chemical use can be reduced whilst also measuring and monitoring the effects of this new strategy and says “It's going to be quite a challenge and we will need both Government and research behind us!”

 It is a busy time of year for Ben Baron at Leitfie Farms, with harvest well under way.
 Below are a few observations from Leitfie from August 2022.

 For the 2021 season, Ben has continued to reduce his fungicide and fertiliser use.
 He has also mixed crop varieties again to aid disease management.
 This is the latest update from Leitfie farm taken on 21st July 2021.